mandober/rust-debrief/primitives/pointer_types/3_fn.md

 For more information, see the nomicon's section on variadic functions:
 [variadic](https://doc.rust-lang.org/nomicon/ffi.html#variadic-functions)

-These markers can be combined, so unsafe extern "stdcall" fn() is a valid type.
+These markers can be combined: `unsafe extern "stdcall" fn()` is a valid type.

 Like references in rust, function pointers are assumed to not be null, so if you want to pass a function pointer over FFI and be able to accommodate null pointers, make your type `Option<fn()>` with your required signature.

 ## Traits
 Function pointers implement the following traits:
 - `Clone`
 - `PartialEq`, `Eq`, `PartialOrd`, `Ord`